 You are guaranteed to see colorful coral, many different schools of fish and other amazing aquatic life!

-You will find no shortage of tour companies in Nassau that specialize in Scuba diving tours.
+You will find no shortage of tour companies in Nassau that specialize in Snorkeling & Scuba diving tours.
 Just be sure to do your homework and book in advance!

 You will notice that much of Nassau contains a pirate theme.
-There is a reason for this, Nassau taken over by English privateers in the 1700’s, and eventually these privateers turned into lawless pirates.
+There is a reason for this, English privateers took over Nassau in the 1700s, and eventually, these privateers turned into lawless pirates.